vishwas513/MarketWatch-for-iOS/README.md

 - Git clone or download zip
 - run Market Watch.xcodproj fill and press the play button to run on simulator or device.

+# Testing
+- Delegation comformance of ViewController is tested.
+- Networking success and failure has been tested.
+- Objects conformance to design is tested.
+- Core Data Saving, deleting and displaying all results are tested.
+- To test goto file Market WatchTest.swift.
+- Goto build and press test and wait till all the test cases appear green.

 Please feel free to contact me anytime if there is some issue, or if you need more information.
 Thanks.